Why statistics matters

 "Entities should not be multiplied without necessity."

 The Franciscan friar William of Occam almost single-handedly came up with one of the most fundamental principles to date in science.
 He basically concluded, that "everything should be as simple as possible, but as complex as necessary."
 Being a principle, it is suggested that this thought extends to all.
-While in his time it was rooted in philosophy or more specifically in logic, Occam's razor turned out to propel many scientific fields later on, such as physics, mathematics, biology, theology, mathematics and many more.
+While in his time it was rooted in philosophy or more specifically in logic, Occam's razor turned out to propel many scientific fields later on, such as physics, biology, theology, mathematics and many more.
 It is remarkable how this principle purely rooted in theoretical consideration generated the foundation for the scientific method, which would surface centuries later out of it.
 It also poses as one of the main building blocks of modern statistics as William of Occam came up with the principle of parsimony.
 While this is well known in science today, we are up until today busy discussing whether things are simple or complex.
 Much of the scientific debate up until today is basically a pendulum swing between these two extremes, with some people oversimplifying things, while others basically saying that everything is so complex we may never understand it.
 Occam's razor concludes that the truth is in between.

 The scientific method